davidwieler/passport-next/README.md

 COOKIE_NAME=cookie_name_here
 ```

-Entry the Github OAuth details, your MongoDB connection string, and change the coookie name to whatever you want it to be.
+Enter the Github OAuth details, your MongoDB connection string, and change the coookie name to whatever you want it to be.

 ## Some examples available at: